luqmancrit/Polynomial-Logistic-Regression-Numpy-/README.md

 # 🎛️Polynomial Logistic Regression: Regularized, Small, Numpy
 Hi and welcome!
 This project is an implementation of logistic regression model using polynomial feature mapping.
-The modeling process involved simple processing, diagnostics, and testing approach.
+The modeling process involved simple processing, diagnosting, and testing approach.
 The objective is to build a model to predict userbase purchasing decision, using small dataset (400) and Numpy.<br>

 <img src="https://github.com/luqmancrit/Polynomial-Logistic-Regression-Numpy-/blob/main/images/dev%20set%20-%20loss%20value.png?raw=true" alt="alt text" width="1200" height="350">